 So I used the simple but nifty feature on my Dash navigation device that shows real-time gas prices in nearby stations (in case you’ve wondered how these are acquired, it comes from credit card transactions, updated on the hour, made at those stations).
 Interestingly, there was a 36 cents a gallon difference between the closest station and one an additional .3 miles away.
 So, on a 11 gallon fill-up, i could save nearly $4, with a minimal amount of driving.
 Doesn’t seem so irrational.
 The closest station is a bit of an outlier, though: It’s full serve only; the others are self.
 But the next three stations, all located near each other, were charging the same price.
 I’ve actually used that more expensive station before, for the odd reason that there’s hardly ever a line (perhaps precisely because it’s more expensive).
 But I’ll be curious to see what long-term effects will be on gas-station pricing transparency as more drivers have these devices; will prices flatten out, or will there be more volatility as individual stations advertise particular deals, luring drivers who wouldn’t have considered those stations before?

 This entry was posted on Tuesday, June 24th, 2008 at 1:10 pm and is filed under Drivers, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.